portalpayments/portalwallet/CODING_GUIDELINES.md

   - Abrvntns sk to rd (if tht doesn't make any sense, it says 'abbreviations suck to read')
   - If we're searching for 'wallet', then 'wlt' won't up and abbeviations are invariably used inconsistently.
   - Let the compiler worry about saving characters.

+ - A PR should be focused on how well the reviewer can understand the code, without any further input from the author except the code.
+This means others won't have to rely on the author to work on that code, and the author can move onto whatever the next thing is.

 ## Favour readability and simplicity over speed